vishnu-cybersecurity/HackTheBox_Tutorials/Linux Fundamentals/Workflow/Working with Files and Directories.md

 We first navigate to the required directory using the *pwd command*.
 Taking help from https://linuxcommandlibrary.com/man/ls , we can understand the flags to be used.

 The *-l* is used to list the files and *-t* is used to sort based on time the file was modified.
+The first file will indicate the last modified file.

 ```bash
 cd /var/backups